 We may, but are not obligated to, provide public guidance on our expected operating and financial results for future periods.
 Any such guidance will comprise forward-looking statements, subject to the risks and uncertainties described in this filing and in our other public filings and public statements.
-Our actual results may not always be in line with or exceed any guidance we have provided, especially in times of economic uncertainty, such as the current global economic uncertainty being experienced as a result of the COVID-19 pandemic and Russia's invasion of Ukraine.
+We have in the past failed to meet publicly announced guidance, and our actual results in the future may not always be in line with or exceed any guidance we have provided, especially in times of economic uncertainty, such as the effects of public health crises or other macroeconomic factors and geopolitical tension, which may lead to periods of global economic uncertainty.
 If, in the future, our operating or financial results for a particular period do not meet any guidance we provide or the expectations of investment analysts, or if we reduce our guidance for future periods, the market price of our Class A common stock may decline as well.
 Even if we do issue public guidance, there can be no assurance that we will continue to do so in the future.